 However, I did experience a bit of a failure with my Trekmount.
 After using it for the very first time, I tried to unscrew my camera from the mount and ended up pulling out the metal thread that was embedded into the body of the mount.
 In hindsight I have to confess that this was probably more user error than a defect in the product.
 I may have simply over tighten the camera instead of using the washer/nut to tighten it.

 A small amount of crazy glue later and everything is as good as new.
-I’ll be more careful next time.
-Rumor has it that Brian is currently working on a Trekmount adapter for smartphones, which as an iPhone camera addict I look forward to seeing.
+I'll be more careful next time.
+Rumor has it that there is a Trekmount adapter for smartphones in the works, which as an iPhone camera addict I look forward to seeing.

 Unlike the previous two camera mount options I've mentioned, the StickPic attaches to the tip of the trekking pole.
 Because of this and the variation in the diameter of trekking pole tips, you have to make sure that you order the right size StickPic for your make and model of trekking pole.
 My GG LT4s use a size #2 StickPic for example.
 If you're not sure what size you need there is a simple sizing chart on the StickPic website.

 Another significant difference between the first two camera mounts and the StickPic, is that this one allows you to turn the camera back at yourself to take point of view photos with you perfectly framed in the shot.
 Great for scenic photos when you don't have anyone to take your photo or for taking video of yourself on the trail.